The Glass Guardian

 When death strikes again, Ruth finds herself the owner of a dilapidated Victorian house on the Isle of Skye: Tigh na Linne, the summer home she shared as a child with her beloved Aunt Janet, the woman she'd regarded as a mother.

 THE GLASS GUARDIAN is a ghost story - an old-fashioned ghost story with a large neglected house and a vulnerable (though not young) heroine at its heart.
-The paranormal genre is a new departure for me, but ghosts, or the possibility of ghosts have featured in my novels before.
+The paranormal genre is a new departure for me, but ghosts - or the possibility of ghosts - have featured in previous novels.
 EMOTIONAL GEOLOGY, A LIFETIME BURNING, STAR GAZING and UNTYING THE KNOT all feature ghosts or characters who play a ghost-like role in the story.

 When I was planning my third novel, STAR GAZING I thought of making the hero some sort of ghost, perhaps the ghost of the widowed heroine's dead husband, but in the end I decided readers would prefer a flesh and blood hero, so I abandoned my ghost story idea.
 But it didn't lie down and die.

 My heroine is a 42-year old horticulturalist.
 Her career is in the doldrums and her emotional life is in crisis.
-A family bereavement has left her lumbered with a large old house on the Isle of Skye, in need of much refurbishment: Tigh-na-Linne, "the house by the pool".
+A family bereavement has left her lumbered with an old house on the Isle of Skye, in need of much refurbishment: Tigh-na-Linne, "the house by the pool".
 It has a sad history, a beautiful garden and spectacular views.
-It's where Ruth spent many happy summers as an only child.
+It's where Ruth spent many happy summers as a child.